 Consider post-meeting clean-up

-- If hosting a project meeting in your home, disinfect afterwards.
+- You should disinfect afterwards.
 Plan to take fifteen minutes after everyone has left to wipe down all frequently touched surfaces with a disinfectant spray or bleach solution.
 The CDC and EPA provide the following guidance:

 - Cleaning removes germs and dirt from surfaces.
 You can use soap and water to clean surfaces.
 This doesn't always kill germs but removing them lowers their numbers.
 It's suggested to clean surfaces before you disinfect them.

 - Disinfecting kills germs on surfaces.
 Disinfectant chemicals are stronger than soap but do not necessarily clean visibly dirty surfaces or remove germs.
 Killing germs lowers the risk of infection.
 To properly disinfect, products need to re-main on a surface for a specific amount of time -- usually 3 to 5 minutes.

 - Sanitizing also kills germs, but disinfecting kills more of them.
 Some products are capable of doing both, but disinfecting requires a bit more work.
 Still, sanitizers effectively lower the risk of infection.

 - The restrictions of in-person educational settings and events does not affect events hosted by other organizations, which Extension personnel and clients may participate in.
 The decision about whether these events will take place will be made by local county commissioners, fair boards and/or health departments.

 - Local shows, such as youth livestock competitions at county fairs, belong to the public.
 These events are typically controlled by local boards, associations, officers and other groups external to Extension and these entities will decide if and when their activities will take place, not UNR Extension.
 Our staff and volunteers may continue to provide support to these activities, using the best safety practices.
 All university employees, volunteers, and program participants must follow the University policies and procedures and Extension guidelines.